Last updated on: June 25, 2025

 In the context of Mutual Funds, XIRR means the annualized rate of returns that you’ve earned on your investment.
-It provides accurate value of your overall return instead of simply having a look at NAV
+It provides accurate value of your overall return instead of simply having a look at NAV.

 XIRR = Rate (Dates, Cash Flows, Guess)